-Termly Rising Star Maths assessments are carried out across the school using a variety of assessment materials.
+Termly maths assessments are carried out across the school using a variety of assessment materials.
 These materials used alongside judgements made from class work support teachers in making a next steps assessment for each child which in line with the assessment policy they enter onto Learning Ladders.